etcimon/libasync/README.md

 - Run `dub test` to test the library on your operating system (submit any issue with a log report by uncommenting `enum LOG = true` in `types.d`)
 - Add the library to your project by including it in the dependencies, using `import libasync.all`
 - The recommended editor is MonoDevelop with [Mono-D](http://wiki.dlang.org/Mono-D) due to its Mixin Template resolver (must be enabled manually), with auto-completion and comment-resolved summary tooltips.
+- You can also try libasync through vibe.d as a built-in driver.

 Tutorial
 --------